-In spite of the strong personal stand of Father Theodore Hesburgh, C.S.C., President of the University, the National Alumni Board issued only a mild stand against racial segregation,
+In spite of the strong personal stand of Father Theodore Hesburgh, C.S.C., President of University, the National Alumni Board issued only a mild stand against racial segregation, but said nothing about the policies of private clubs.
+The New York ND Club not only refused to take a stand, but also disclaimed any connection with Mr. Woodward or his committee.

-Read

-Terry

-Friday

-Hanratty
+Read Terry Hanratty Friday

-more forceful manner, Assistant Sociology Professor Robert L.

-Hassenger circulated a letter on April 10th, addressed to influencial members of the Notre Dame community, including Father Hesburgh and Student Body President Richard Rossie, in order to enlist their support against the NYAC.
+Spurred by the failure of e ND alumni to act in a more forceful manner, Assistant Sociology Professor Robert L. Hassenger circulated a letter on April 10th, addressed to influencial members of the Notre Dame community, including Father Hesburgh and Student Body President Richard Rossie, in order to enlist their support against the NYAC.

 In his letter, Prof. Hassenger called upon "the Faculty Senate and the Student Senate to go on record (against the policies of the NYAC) in the strongest possible way, as our first step toward doing something to honor the life of Martin Luther King.
-By the time the alumni return here for their reunions in June, some group ought to draw up a statement which would be
+By the time the alumni return here for their reunions in June, some group ought to draw up a statement which would be ni, making it clear that Notre poena of its records.
+Dame does not condone such icies are changed."